Consensys/security-workshop-for-devs/README.md

 In [exercise 1](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise1) we'll give a sneak peek of the `truffle analyze` command, an upcoming feature of [Truffle Suite](https://truffleframework.com).
 Let's see if Truffle can spot the security bug and think about ways to fix it.

-To run `truffle analyze`, first change into the project directory for exercise 1 and compile the project.
+To run `truffle analyze`, first change into the project directory for exercise 1.
 Note that you need to compile the code before running the `truffle analyze` command.

 ```
 $ cd devcon4-playground/exercise1